jeremyrsellars/gratitude-generative-testing/src/gratitude.generative-testing/resources/public/slides/30_simple_generators.md

 <style class='before-speaker-note'></style>

-* FsCheck generators have a `size` parameter that can help control the size of data generated, to prevent examples from being too simple to expose errors or too complex to execute quickly, like the size of lists, among other things.
+* FsCheck generators have a `size` parameter that can help control the iterestingness of data generated, to prevent examples from being too simple to expose errors or too complex to execute quickly, like the size of lists, producing unusual characters in strings, among other things.
     * We'll come back to that later because it's very dependent on the type of generator being used.
-    * FsCheck has a good writeup of this in the [documentation](https://fscheck.github.io/FsCheck/TestData.html#The-size-of-test-data).
+    * FsCheck has a good writeup of this in the [documentation](https://fscheck.github.io/FsCheck/TestData.html#The-size-of-test-data) linked in the last slide.
 * Some ways of generating examples:
     1. So, one way to make a generator for integer values is `var gen = Gen.Choose(low, hi)`.
 This returns an instance of `Gen<int>`.
     2. To generate 3 examples, we use `gen.Sample(someSize, 3)`.